IamLuisEscobar/Diabetic-Retinopathy-detection/README.md

 About the code in alphabetical order

 Binary_patches.py

-Use as input annotated images an with thar imformation the original image is cropped in the area of interest
+-Use as input annotated images an with thar imformation the original image is cropped in the area of interest

 Clipped_Final.py
 Color_Patches.py